Hypocrisy as enabled by wealth: a lesson from Daniel Okrent’s Last Call

 The Economist has recently reported on this dynamic regarding California: “Another big topic in a state with a $19 billion budget hole is the fiscal impact of legalisation.
 Some studies have estimated savings of nearly $1.9 billion as people are no longer arrested and imprisoned because of marijuana.”

-A lesson Last Call offers is that societies can afford to become more hypocritical as they become wealthier.
+Societies can afford to become more hypocritical as they become wealthier.
 But when we have to confront the trade-offs that pointless policing of personal behavior entails, the costs of various kinds of prohibition become relatively higher and no longer look as appealing as they once did.
+Drug prohibition is a salient example.